Crewe Alexandra F.C.: Gresty Road

 The pitch runs approximately east to west, with teams playing either west towards Gresty Road or east towards the railway station.
 The main stand has always been situated on the south side of the ground.
 Until the 1990s, the main stand was a wooden structure, built in 1932 after a fire destroyed the original stand, offering the ground's only (wooden) seating plus a standing area―'The Paddock'―while the other three sides were all standing terraces.
 This configuration saw the club's record attendance when 20,000 people watched the FA Cup third round tie against Spurs in 1960.

 During the 1990s, phased modernisation saw open terracing at the "Railway End" (at one time a roughly formed "ash bank" terraced with sleepers) replaced by a new family stand in 1993.
 The "Gresty Road End" (then the main away supporters area) was also replaced by an all-seater stand in 1995; and the partially-covered northern stand (the home supporters' "Pop Side") was replaced by an all-seater stand in 1996–97.
 Completion of the final phase in 2000, including construction of a new £5.2 million main stand, saw some reorganisation of seating allocations.
 Away fans are currently accommodated in the stand along the northern touchline, with the option of additional capacity in the family stand for particularly large visiting contingents; Crewe hosted its first crowd of over 10,000 in the now all-seater stadium in 2000 with the record attendance of 10,092 when Crewe played Manchester City on 12 March 2002.
 The Gresty Road End and main stand are solely for home supporters.

-In June 2021, the club agreed a £0.5m naming rights deal with long-term shirt sponsor Mornflake; the ground will be called the "Mornflake Stadium" until 2023–24.
+In June 2021, the club agreed a £0.5m naming rights deal with its then long-term shirt sponsor Mornflake; the ground would be called the "Mornflake Stadium"; in December 2023, Mornflake extended their stadium and shirt sponsorship, and in April 2025 it extended its stadium naming rights deal again.
 Also known as the Alexandra Stadium, it has an all-seated capacity of 10,153.
 It features four stands: